 Mariners Care will reach thousands of organizations in the Pacific Northwest through donations of memorabilia and autographed items.

-Goodwill Refuse To Abuse 5K Run/Walk at Safeco Field
+Refuse To Abuse 5K Run/Walk at T-Mobile Park

 Through Mariners Care, Major League Baseball, and the MLB Players Association, the Commissioner's Community Initiative and MLB & Players Give Back programs provide the opportunity for thousands of children and seniors to attend Seattle Mariners home games through ticket donations to non-profit organizations.
-If you would like to bring your non-profit organization to attend a game at Safeco Field, please submit a formal letter of request on letterhead that includes the approximate size of the group and, if needed, the number of ADA accessible seats required for your group along with your contact information.
-Requests should be received at least 4 weeks prior to the date desired.
-Send your letter of request to: Seattle Mariners, c/o Ticket Donations, P.O.
-Box 4100, Seattle, WA 98194.
+If you would like to bring your non-profit organization to attend a game at T-Mobile Park, submit an application for consideration by clicking here.

-The 2017 Seattle Mariners Caravan hit the road Jan.
-9-27, visiting communities across the Pacific Northwest to increase excitement for the upcoming season.
+The 2020 Mariners Care Community Tour hit the road Jan.
+6-24, visiting communities across the Pacific Northwest to increase excitement for the upcoming season.
 On the tour, select members of the Seattle Mariners visited elementary schools and Boys & Girls Clubs to deliver the DREAM Team message and host complimentary autograph and photo sessions for the public.
 The Mariner Moose also accompanied the players to take pictures and provide entertainment for the kids.

 Bring the excitement of the Seattle Mariners and Major League Baseball to your next event!
 The Mariner Moose -the official mascot of the Seattle Mariners- is available to visit your next public or private gathering, from birthday parties to corporate functions and everything in-between!
 To feature the Moose at your next affair, please call the Mariner Moose Scheduling Hotline at (206) 346-4321.
 Requests may also be made in writing at: Mariner Moose Requests, P.O.
 Box 4100, Seattle WA 98194, or by e-mailing the Moose here.
 More Mariner Moose Information »